Cuba Food Guide

 Cascos de Guayaba (Guava Shells)

-Peeled guava halves cooked in sugar syrup until tender and translucent.
-Served with cream cheese and crackers as dessert or snack.
-The sweet guava contrasts beautifully with tangy cream cheese.
-A classic Cuban combination found at every celebration.
+Peeled guava halves simmered in sugar syrup until they turn tender and translucent.
+They're served with cream cheese and crackers, as dessert or a snack.
+The sweet guava plays against the tang of the cheese.
+It's a Cuban pairing you'll see at every celebration.

 Dulce de Leche Cortada (Sweet Milk Curd)

-Traditional Cuban dessert made by curdling milk with lime juice, then sweetening with sugar and cinnamon.
-The curds create unique texture.
-Served in small cups, often during holidays.
-An economical dessert from times of scarcity that became beloved tradition.
+A Cuban dessert made by curdling milk with lime juice, then sweetening it with sugar and cinnamon.
+The curds give it an unusual texture.
+It's served in small cups, often at holidays.
+It started as a cheap dessert in lean times and stuck around as a favorite.

 Traditional Beverages